scheinerman/DigitsSolver.jl/README.md

 [2, 36, 150] → 150 × 2 = 300 → [36, 300]
 [36, 300] → 300 - 36 = 264 → [264]
 ```

+See also [this code](https://github.com/scheinerman/TwentyFour.jl) for solving Twenty Four puzzles.